|

 will stay with you; your guards will be lodged in the guardhouse.

-Now, I will pass you into the capable hands of my steward, who
+Now I will leave you in the capable hands of my Steward, who will

-will show you to your apartment, and I look forward to seeing
+show you to your apartment, and I look forward to seeing you all

-you all at dinner."
-His gesture indicated that the invitation
+at dinner."
+His gesture indicated that the invitation included

 "Thank you, Prince Imrahil," said Legolas, rather stiffly.